devjonix/hosguibase/README.md

 # Hosguibase - A multi-backend GUI toolkit

-Hosguibase a toolkit for making graphical user interfaces using Python.
-It has a tkinter-like API and it supports using other toolkits as its backends.
-Easy switching of the backend allows programs look native on many platforms.
+Hosguibase a toolkit for making graphical user interfaces using Python Hosguibase uses other toolkits as its backends, which allow programs to look native on many platforms.

-Moreover, some backends may be more suited for certain applications than others.
-For example, some are great for 3D graphics and games, other for web browsing and rendering, others shine in more technical programs.
+Some backends may have qualities that make them better suited for certain tasks.

-Feature wise, hosguibase does not aim to expose many features from its backends.
+Hosguibase does not aim to expose all or even many functionalities of its backends.
 On the contrary, we look for a minimal feature set that can be used to create acceptable applications.
 This minimalism is to ease the workload needed to maintain multiple backends.

-However, you can use the features of a backend directly but this will likely lock you down to that specific backend (which may not be bad at all).
+You can use the features of a backend directly but this will likely lock you down to that specific backend (which may not be bad at all).